 We knew a few people in common, most particularly a girl who was in the year a head of me at school who was his girlfriend (and now wife).

-The end of 1989 saw me celebrate my 24th birthday.
-I had a big party back at my parent’s house in Surrey.
-I got a couple of mates who were super cool and into the Boys Own scene to d.j.(one of them was Steve from Blowjobs the hairdresser).
-My Mum ran a big nursery school from the house and it had a large room, perfect for this.
-It was packed.
+Towards the end of 1989 I celebrated my 24th birthday.
+I had another party back at my parents’ house in Surrey.
+I got a couple of mates who were into the Boys Own scene to d.j.(one of them was Steve from Blowjobs the hairdresser, as mentioned in March).
+The party was packed.
 The music was great.
 Danny and I were trying to dress like The Roses and The Mondays.
-We didn’t have any flares yet, none were to be found down south.
-We found Danny a really cool pair of baggy track suit trousers and in my brother Sam’s room, a pair of high top trainers and a burnt orange Ben Sherman shirt, which he wore loose.
-He looked great.
-I can’t remember what I wore, not really a feminine scene clothes wise.
-Danny and I also did a d.j. slot, great fun.
+There was a jeans shop by the Green in Islington that sold denim flares – or parallels – and I got a pair.
+I was chuffed to bits as they were hard to find down south still.
+Danny wore a cool pair of baggy track suit trousers, high top trainers and a burnt orange Ben Sherman shirt, (which he found in my brother Sam’s room and borrowed).
+We did a d.j. slot.
+I love playing records, dancing and seeing everyone else dance, one of the finest things in life.

 I remember Steve played this, the first time I heard it.